top of page

 The scene for this month's analysis is chosen by Philip Wolff.

-Philip Wolff is an actor, writer and director.
-He is Senior Lecturer in Screen Acting at Leeds Conservatoire where he facilitates and explores, with his students, approaches to screen acting that afford actors the greatest degree of authentic expression within the creative framework of the film-making medium.
+Philip Wolff is an actor, writer, and director.
+He is a Senior Lecturer in Screen Acting at Leeds Conservatoire, where he facilitates and explores with his students approaches to screen acting that allow for the greatest authentic expression within the creative framework of filmmaking.

-It’s impossible to take your eyes off Daniel Day Lewis’ irreconcilable internal conflicts, but Paul Dano is equally mesmerising in his sheer fanatical commitment and joy at having seemingly been handed the opportunity to bring his persecutor to heel."
+It’s impossible to take your eyes off Daniel Day-Lewis’ irreconcilable internal conflicts, but Paul Dano is equally mesmerizing in his sheer, fanatical commitment and joy at seemingly having been handed the opportunity to bring his persecutor to heel."

 Some context on the film:

-There Will Be Blood (2007) is a riveting historical drama set in the American oil boom of the early 20th century.
-Daniel Plainview (Daniel Day-Lewis), an ambitious and ruthless oilman, clashes with charismatic preacher Eli Sunday (Paul Dano) as both men seek power in a rapidly changing world.
-Through greed, faith, and betrayal, the film explores the cost of ambition, the illusion of success, and the corrupting force of unchecked capitalism.
+There Will Be Blood (2007) is a riveting historical drama set during the early 20th-century American oil boom.
+Daniel Plainview (Daniel Day-Lewis), an ambitious and ruthless oilman, clashes with the charismatic preacher Eli Sunday (Paul Dano).
+Both men seek power in a rapidly changing world.
+Through themes of greed, faith, and betrayal, the film explores the cost of ambition, the illusion of success, and the corrupting power of unchecked capitalism.

 Click on the video link below and then check my short interpretation underneath:*

-This is a screen acting masterclass so intense, so visceral, that you could watch it 100 times and still find a new delicious acting choice or a deeper level of psychological torment lurking beneath the surface (trust me, I should know).
+This is a screen acting masterclass so intense and visceral that you could watch it a hundred times and still find a new delicious acting choice or a deeper layer of psychological torment lying beneath the surface.

 This scene is a brutal, operatic tug-of-war between pride and power, submission and dominance.
-It is Shakespearean, it is Biblical, It’s unforgettable.
-It’s unsettling.
-It’s DDL and Rev Eli at full throttle.
+It's Shakespearean, Biblical, and unforgettable—it’s DDL and Rev Eli at full throttle.

-We drop into this scene with Rev Eli seems to be holding all the spiritual cards and holding DDL by the head in quite a close, close up shot, which clearly rattles our prideful DDL.
+We drop into this scene where Rev Eli seems to hold all the spiritual cards, having DDL by the head in a tight close-up shot.
+This clearly rattles our prideful DDL.

-So we know DDL is a fan of the 5 P's:
+Actors, let's pause to appreciate the magic we are witnessing!
+We know that DDL is a fan of the 5 P's:

-But even with his extensive character work, line learning, collaboration with all the relevant departments that make a movie, the power with which he heard the line from Rev Eli "you have abandoned your child!" that is the tiny detail that comes from a lot of work on the part of the actor.
+Even with his extensive character work, line learning, and collaboration with essential movie departments, the power with which he processes Rev Eli's line, “you have abandoned your child!” comes from a dedicated effort on the actor's part.
+Personalizing that line requires an in-depth exploration of your own experiences with abandonment to serve the role.

 Then the slaps!

-It can be easy to overlook the level of intensity required to serve this scene, the heightened listening, emotions and physicality on both sides, take after take all served up in under 2 min.
+It’s easy to overlook the intensity required to serve this scene—the heightened listening, the emotional depth, and the physicality on both sides—all conveyed in under two minutes.

-As DDL reluctantly accepts the baptism and the mania of Rev Eli gives way to the end of the ceremony we can take a breath after a seriously electric 2 mins of venomous attention and energy exchange.
+As DDL reluctantly submits to the baptism and Rev Eli’s intensity gives way to the ceremony's end, we can all breathe a sigh of relief after such a charged moment of venomous energy exchange.

 And drink your milkshake.